Beaver: Profile and Information

 North American beavers are found in areas where trees are around 200 ft (60 m) from the water.

-Dispersing beavers will use certain habitats (such as a temporary swamp, a small stream, ditches, and even backyards) temporarily before reaching their final destination.
+Dispersing beavers will temporarily use certain habitats (such as a temporary swamp, a small stream, ditches, and even backyards) before reaching their final destination.

 Infrastructure

-Beavers need shrubs and trees as building materials for dams, which impound flowing water, creating a pond for them to live in, and also lodges, which provide protection and shelter.
+Beavers need shrubs and trees to build dams, which impound flowing water, creating a pond for them to live in, and lodges, which provide protection and shelter.

 Construction of lodges and dams begins between late summer and early fall.